-Resurrection University is an upper division Catholic University.
+Oak Point University is an upper division University.
 An upper division University begins with the junior year courses of an undergraduate degree up through graduate level courses.

-After 98 years in Oak Park, in 2013 Resurrection University moved to AMITA Saint Elizabeth Hospital in the heart of Chicago's historic Wicker Park neighborhood.
-Our new, Leadership in Energy and Environmental Design Certified campus includes 44 offices, 10 classrooms and a state-of-the-art simulation learning center.
-It's 37,700 square feet of the most advanced healthcare education in Chicagoland.
-While our campus is new, our commitment remains unchanged: At Resurrection University, we provide the highest quality nursing, radiography and HIM education available.
+After 98 years in Oak Park, in 2013 Oak Point University moved to AMITA Saint Elizabeth Hospital in the heart of Chicago's historic Wicker Park neighborhood.
+The Chicago campus offers expanded classrooms and includes a state-of-the-art simulation learning center modeled after a hospital unit.
+In May 2021, Oak Point opened a second campus in Oak Brook, IL further expanding our educational space and technology with a second simulation learning center, providing additional opportunities for hands on simulation experiences.
+Even with a new campus, our commitment remains unchanged: At Oak Point University, we provide the highest quality education available.
 Our faculty is experienced, accessible, and supportive of every student they instruct and our facilities feature the advanced technologies you would expect from a world-class university.

-University Mission

-Resurrection University educates students to become healthcare leaders by cultivating a diverse learning community based on the Catholic tradition of faith, hope and healing.
+UNIVERSITY MISSION

+Oak Point University inspires, educates and forms life-long learners who meet the world's changing needs with curiosity, ingenuity and grace.

+Our Purpose

+Creating a Healthy Tomorrow

+Our Value Statement

+As a student-focused University, we value human dignity, diversity and expanding personal potential to its fullest capacity.
+In all of our work and encounters, we demonstrate personal, professional and academic excellence.

-Vision
+Our Vision